Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Related Work

-\paragraph{Dynamic Sparse Training} Most training algorithms work on pre-determined architectures and optimize parameters using fixed learning schedules. \Acrfull{dst}, on the other hand, aims to optimize the sparse \gls{nn} connectivity jointly with model parameters. \citet{Mocanu2018,Mostafa2019} propose replacing low magnitude parameters with random connections and report improved generalization. \Citet{dettmers2019} proposed using momentum values, whereas \citet{evci2019b} used gradient estimates directly to guide the selection of new connections, reporting results that are on par with pruning algorithms.
-In \cref{sec:exp_dst} we study these algorithms and try to understand the role of gradient flow in their success. \paragraph{Random Initialization of Sparse \gls{nn}} In training sparse \gls{nn} from scratch, the vast majority of pre-exisiting work on training sparse \gls{nn} has used the common initialization methods~\citep{Glorot2010understanding,He2015delvingdeep} derived for \emph{dense} \glspl{nn}, with only a few notable exceptions. \Citet{Liu2018,rananujan2019,gale2019state} scaled the variance (fan-in/fan-out) of a sparse \gls{nn} layer according to the layer's sparsity, effectively using the standard initialization for a small dense layer of equivalent number of weights as in the sparse model.
+\paragraph{Dynamic Sparse Training} Most training algorithms work on pre-determined architectures and optimize parameters using fixed learning schedules. \Acrfull{dst}, on the other hand, aims to optimize the sparse \gls{nn} connectivity jointly with model parameters. \citet{Mocanu2018,Mostafa2019} propose replacing low magnitude parameters with random connections and report improved generalization. \Citet{dettmers2019} proposed using momentum values, whereas \citet{evci2019b} used gradient estimates directly to guide the selection of new connections, reporting results that are on par with pruning algorithms, and has been applied to vision transformers \citep{Chen2021ChasingSI}, language models \citep{dietrich2021}, reinforcement learning \citep{sokar2021}, training recurrent neural networks \citep{Liu2021EfficientAE} and fast ensembles \citep{freetickets2021}.
+In \cref{sec:exp_dst} we study these algorithms and try to understand the role of gradient flow in their success. \paragraph{Random Initialization of Sparse \gls{nn}} In training sparse \gls{nn} from scratch, the vast majority of pre-existing work on training sparse \gls{nn} has used the common initialization methods~\citep{Glorot2010understanding,He2015delvingdeep} derived for \emph{dense} \glspl{nn}, with only a few notable exceptions. \Citet{Liu2018,rananujan2019,gale2019state} scaled the variance (fan-in/fan-out) of a sparse \gls{nn} layer according to the layer's sparsity, effectively using the standard initialization for a small dense layer with an equivalent number of weights as in the sparse model. \citet{signalprop} measures the singular values of the input gradients and proposes to use a dense orthogonal initialization to ensure dynamical isometry and improve one-shot pruning performance before training.
+Similar to our work, \citet{tessera2021, singh2021} compares dense and sparse networks at initialization and during training using gradient flow, whereas \citet{Golubeva2021AreWN} study the distance to the infinite-width kernel.